 Basics of Newborn Care

 This class discusses postpartum adjustment, normal newborn care, setting up your home, and tips for coping with more than 1 infant.

 This class reviews parenting multiples, planning for success with newborn multiples, learning how to accept help from friends and families, setting up your home, choosing essential equipment, and tips for coping and thriving with more than 1 infant.

-The weeknight series includes: 7 classes, each lasting 2.5 hours.
-Families who already have children can take a subset of five classes, which includes class 1, 3, 4, 5, 7.
-We recommend that families take the classes in order, but if the timing isn’t right for you, then you can join a series partway through, and then make up the first few class sessions during our next series.
-We also offer a weekend condensed format, with the content from all seven classes fit into two 6.5 hour days.
+Each class lasts 2.5 hours.
+Families who already have children can take a subset of five classes, which includes class 1, 3, 4, 5, and 7, with a prorated price.
+This multi-week format is ideal for building a sense of connection with classmates in a way that shorter formats do not easily facilitate.
+We recommend that families take the classes in standard order, but if the timing isn’t right for you, then you can join a series partway through, and then make up the missing class sessions during our next series.

-Sheryl Rasmussen, RN is a childbirth educator and Labor and Delivery nurse at the University of Washington Medical Center.
+Sheryl Rasmussen, RN, MSN, is a childbirth educator and Labor and Delivery nurse at the University of Washington Medical Center and a clinical instructor for regional colleges.
 She co-developed the curriculum for Expecting Multiples and has been teaching this class for 15 years.